arash-hacker/Blog/idea_101.md

           Homophones: Flour and Flower
           Hypernyms: Vehicle (includes cars, bicycles, trucks)
           Hyponyms: Rose (a type of flower)

+          ** Learning with different context has more stability repeating in same platform **

           There is always a narrator i  your mind Focus is seq of related image, find distract and corrwct it